mach-composer/mach-composer-cli/docs/src/cloud/getting-started.md

 ## 1. Create a MACH composer ☁️ account, organization and project

-1. **Create a MACH composer cloud account by logging in with Github**
+1. **Create a MACH composer cloud account by logging in with GitHub**

     ```bash
-    # this will open a browser in which you can login through a Github account
+    # this will open a browser in which you can login through a GitHub account
     % mach-composer cloud login
     Successfully authenticated to mach composer cloud
     ```